Georgia may be most homophobic country in Europe data suggests

 On July 5, a homophobic riot took place in Tbilisi.
-While the riot was a tragedy, it also reflected the contention that Georgia is the most homophobic European country, a conclusion for which data is available from the International Social Survey programme (ISSP) survey.
+While the riot was a tragedy, it also reflected the contention, as explored by OC Media's Datablog, that Georgia is the most homophobic European country, a conclusion for which data is available from the International Social Survey programme (ISSP) survey.

 Given the participation of priests in the riot, one might expect more religious people to be more homophobic.
 However, the data suggests that homophobia is prevalent throughout Georgian society and how important religion is in someone’s life is not correlated with homophobic attitudes.